Sahil Chinoy

 with Desmond Ang

-revise and resubmit, Quarterly Journal of Economics
+revision requested, Quarterly Journal of Economics

 Nearly 400,000 Black men were drafted into the National Army during World War I, where they toiled in segregated units and received little formal training.
 Leveraging novel variation from the WWI draft lottery and millions of digitized military and NAACP records, we document the pioneering role these men would play in the early civil rights movement.
 Relative to observably similar individuals from the same draft board, Black men randomly inducted into the Army were significantly more likely to join the nascent NAACP and to become prominent community leaders in the New Negro era.
 We find little evidence that these effects are explained by migration or improved socioeconomic status.
 Rather, corroborating historical accounts about the catalyzing influence of institutional racism in the military, we show that increased civic activism was driven by soldiers who experienced the most discriminatory treatment while serving their country.